Municue

 #BGeneral

-#1Authorization to waive development-related fees for all three phases of the Texas A&M University campus in downtown Fort Worth, and waiver of license fees for Turner Construction Company.
+#1Authorization to waive development-related fees for all three phases of the Texas A&M University Campus in Downtown Fort Worth, and to waive license fees for Turner Construction Company's use of city-owned property along Lancaster Avenue for construction staging, with a finding that both waivers serve a public purpose.

 Approved